xmshi-trio/MSL/README.md

 ## Introduction

 NeuralBERTClassifier is designed for quick implementation of neural models for multi-label classification problem: Medical Slot Filling (MSF).
 A salient feature is that NeuralBERTClassifier currently provides a variety of text encoders, such as FastText, TextCNN, TextRNN, RCNN, VDCNN, DPCNN, DRNN, AttentiveConvNet, Transformer encoder, and BERT etc. It also supports other text classification scenarios, including binary-class and multi-class classification.
 It is built on [PyTorch](https://pytorch.org/).
-Corresponding paper "Understanding Medical Conversations with Scattered Keyword Attention and Weak Supervision from Responses" was accepted by [AAAI 2020](https://aaai.org/ojs/index.php/AAAI/article/view/6412).
+Corresponding paper **Understanding Medical Conversations with Scattered Keyword Attention and Weak Supervision from Responses** was accepted by [AAAI 2020](https://aaai.org/ojs/index.php/AAAI/article/view/6412).

 ## Support tasks